Breastfeeding Through Infant Food Allergies

 Having a baby is such a joyful and heart-exploding experience.
-You carry them inside of you and feel them grow (and kick!).
-You finally get to hold them after a long 9 months of waiting.
+You and your loved ones finally get to hold them after a long 9 months of waiting.
 Suddenly nothing else in the world is more important than the health and happiness of your little bundle.

 You’d do anything to keep them from harm and give them the best that this world has to offer.